lpgn/advanced-homeassistant-mcp/docs/getting-started.md

 # Getting Started with Home Assistant MCP

-This guide will help you get started with the Home Assistant MCP (Master Control Program).
+This guide will help you get started with the Home Assistant MCP (Model Context Protocol).

 ## Prerequisites